 Rod holds two degrees from the Australian National University in Law (Hons) and Arts (history and political science).
 Rod is a solicitor of the NSW Supreme Court, a Fellow of the Financial Services Institute of Australasia, a member of the Australian Institute of Company Directors and the Association of Corporate Counsel.

-Turi is the Director of Corporate Affairs.
+Turi is the Chief Corporate Affairs Officer.
 Turi has more than 25 years of experience in media and corporate affairs.
 Before joining NHFIC, Turi was The Australian newspaper’s Property Editor and spent most of her career in journalism and senior editorial management roles for Australia’s two largest national media groups, News Corp (The Australian) and Fairfax Media, now Nine (Australian Financial Review and BRW).
 Her earlier experience includes overseeing marketing and corporate affairs for a division of global financial services firm Schroders.

-Turi holds a Bachelor of Arts from The University of Queensland majoring in Political Science, Journalism and English.
+Turi holds a Bachelor of Arts from The University of Queensland.